MayaGalili/FlyGenious/README.md

 ## Troubleshooting

 - **API Key Error**: Make sure your `.env` file exists and contains a valid `OPENAI_API_KEY`
-- **Import Errors**: Ensure all dependencies are installed: `pip install -r requirements.txt`
+- **Import Errors**: Ensure all dependencies are installed: `pip install --index-url https://pypi.org/simple/ -r requirements.txt`
 - **Port Already in Use**: Change the port in `app.py` (line with `server_port=7860`)
+- **Module Not Found**: Make sure your virtual environment is activated: `source venv/bin/activate`

 ## License

-This project is open source and available for personal and commercial use.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.